gianlazz/Lazztech.Cloud/GianDevNotes.md

 I'll have to solve this.

 Okay so I debugged it and both the face_detectionLines and face_recognitionLines are returninging properly during the docker runtime so idk what's happening to the null people property on the snapshots...

+Okay I found the issue sort of and as it turns out the unit tests were correct it's still working however something seems to be causing intermitent issues with the output json.
+Sometimes there fine and sometimes there not, having empty people properties.
+I wonder if this is from multiple services trying to read and write from them?
+When I put a break point on the part where the people are being instantiated in the snapshot it ends up writing them out properly.
+I wonder if this happens from me calling the webapi before their done being written?
+Idk this is more the domain of an integration test though.

+However I'm going to try adding the depends_on in the docker-compose for the cli to see if that fixes it.

+Also I realised I need to be able to have a way to view and return just snapshots where the enum is unknown_person.
+Do these snapshots have people instantiated too?
+Because it's not showing the "webcam.jpg" with an enum of 3, which with actually is no_persons_found so I guess that makes sense actually.